remigerme/typst-polytechnique/guide.typ

 == Contribute

-Contributions are welcomed !
-Check out the #link("https://github.com/remigerme/typst-polytechnique")[source repository].
+Contributions are welcome!
+Check out the #link("https://github.com/eric/typst-report-monash")[source repository].

 You can also learn more about #link("https://github.com/typst/packages")[Typst packages] release pipeline.